ahupp/python-magic/README.md

 - 'WindowsError: [Error 193] %1 is not a valid Win32 application':
   Attempting to run the 32-bit libmagic DLL in a 64-bit build of python will fail with this error.
-Here are 64-bit builds of libmagic for windows: https://github.com/pidydx/libmagicwin64
+Here are 64-bit builds of libmagic for windows: https://github.com/pidydx/libmagicwin64.
+  Newer version can be found here: https://github.com/nscaife/file-windows.

 - 'WindowsError: exception: access violation writing 0x00000000 ' This may indicate you are mixing Windows Python and Cygwin Python.
 Make sure your libmagic and python builds are consistent.